davidwrede/chef-web-docs-1/includes_resources/includes_resource_script_ksh_syntax.rst

 * ``code`` specifies the command to run

-The full syntax for all of the properties that are available to the |resource script_ksh| resource is:
+The full syntax for all of the properties that are available to the **ksh** resource is:

 .. code-block:: ruby